 Housing and meals

-Students will live in shared rooms in dorms or flats, with access to shared lounge space and kitchens, and while the exact housing location will not be determined until after the program deadline, students have previously lived in dorms in East London and a converted 19th century Victorian terraced house in west central London; currently, Arcadia is using two main housing venues, each located on the Tube’s Northern Line and within a public transport commute to class of 30 – 60 minutes (great for London!).
-Each one has a comfortable, close-knit atmosphere with 24-hour live-in staff.
-Given Arcadia’s decades of experience in London, you can be sure they will assign excellent student lodgings; the summer 2018 group is tentatively scheduled to reside in Princess Elizabeth House, which is made up of shared flats and studios, with a limited number of single rooms.
-With all modern fixtures and high speed internet, the commute is worthwhile for the comfortable housing with nearby shops, grocery stores, pubs and restaurants available just a short walk away.
+Students will live in Princess Elizabeth House, which is made up of shared flats and studios, with a limited number of single rooms.
+With all modern fixtures and high speed internet.
+Highgate is one of London’s nicest neighborhoods, with an illustrious literary history and shops, grocery stores, pubs and restaurants available just a short walk away.
+Also close by is the Archway tube station, which will take you into the heart of London in 30-35 minutes.
 Meals are not included, but students will have access to shared kitchens, so you must budget estimates for additional expenses.
 Occasionally, additional housing beyond what is outlined above and Arcadia's website is arranged each term, as needed and accepted students will be informed of their housing assignment before departure.